-What are the Most Addictive Painkillers?
+Are You Taking Any of the Most Addictive Painkillers?

 If you think you are not or cannot be a drug addict simply because you do not use such drugs as cocaine or heroin, then you are mistaken.
 The greatest drug problems in the US are the abuse and misuse of prescription pain medications, which is why the Federal Drug Administration recommends stricter regulations on their access.
-Since 1999, there has been a sharp increase in deaths related to overdose of narcotic painkillers.
-These drugs kill 45 people every day while cocaine and heroin combined kill over 20 people a day.
+Since 1999, there has been a sharp increase in deaths related to an overdose of narcotic painkillers.
+These drugs kill 45 people every day while cocaine and heroin together kill over 20 people a day.
 It is therefore important for you to know the most addictive painkillers on the market.

 Symptoms of Opioid Abuse

 - Small pupils

 Central Nervous System depressants are also known as either tranquilizers or sedatives because they slow down brain activity.
 Although these medications may be used to manage pain, they are often prescribed for sleep disorders and anxiety.

 - Benzodiazepines: Stronger benzodiazepines like estazolam and triazolam are used to treat sleep disorders while milder ones like alprazolam and diazepam are used to treat pain, acute stress reactions, and anxiety.
 They are prescribed for short-term use because they can develop an addiction, dependence, and tolerance.

 - Barbiturates are used for seizure disorders and in surgical procedures because they have a higher risk of overdose than benzodiazepines.
 They include Phenobarbital, pentobarbital sodium and mephobarbital.
 The drugs, which cause unusual excitement, have serious health risks, including dangerous neurological symptoms, mental regression, and impairment of both emotional control and mental ability.
 Unfortunately, the number of individuals addicted to barbiturates in the US is increasing.